European Central Bank (ECB) supervision on IT and Cyber Risk has been saved

 Deloitte helps organizations establish and improve their ICT and security risk management practices by supporting companies in the following areas:

-- Regulatory compliance assessment: gap assessment against the regulatory requirements outlined in the EBA Guidelines on ICT and security risk management
+- Regulatory compliance assessment: gap assessment against the regulatory requirements outlined in the EBA Guidelines on ICT and security risk management.

-- ICT and security risk management capability enhancement: ICT and security risk management policies and standards, processes, tools and technologies
+- ICT and security risk management capability enhancement: ICT and security risk management policies and standards, processes, tools and technologies.

-- ICT and security risk reporting and culture: ICT, business and board ICT and security risk reporting using key risk indicators (KRIs) to provide visibility to senior management
+- ICT and security risk reporting and culture: ICT, business and board ICT and security risk reporting using key risk indicators (KRIs) to provide visibility to senior management.

-- ICT and security risk assessment: ICT and security risk assessment in the context of digital initiatives or major ICT changes, tailored to the organizations’ risk profile and integrated into the organizations’ risk management framework
+- ICT and security risk assessment: ICT and security risk assessment in the context of digital initiatives or major ICT changes, tailored to the organizations’ risk profile and integrated into the organizations’ risk management framework.

-- Remediate their self-identified noncompliance issues
+- Remediate their self-identified noncompliance issues.

 Our approach and methodology

-Deloitte assists banks, PFS, management companies, and other organizations with a rich suite of proven accelerators and tools that are supported by market insights to address ICT risk management challenges.
+Deloitte assists banks, PFS, management companies, and other organizations with a rich suite of proven accelerators and tools supported by market insights to address ICT risk management challenges.
 This includes a tested ICT risk management framework, comprehensive ICT risk and control catalogs aligned with the latest regulatory requirements and standards, and more.